We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 - $100 to $250: These units often have 360-degree protection, enabling them to detect signals from the front, sides, and back of the vehicle.
 They often have three different city and highway modes to decrease false alarms.
 Many are cordless with rechargeable batteries, and some have Wi-Fi-enabled dashboard cameras.

-- $250 and up: You will find top-end and remote-mount radar detectors in this price range, such as the Whistler Pro-3700 High-Performance Laser Radar Detector, which features Radar Signature ID (RSID), Laser Signature ID (LSID), Field Disturbance Sensor Rejection (FDSR), POP Mode, and a bilingual text display.
+- $250 and up: You will find top-end and remote-mount radar detectors in this price range, which feature Radar Signature ID (RSID), Laser Signature ID (LSID), Field Disturbance Sensor Rejection (FDSR), POP Mode, and a bilingual text display.

 360-Degree Laser Detection